 Before looking through our FAQs, it may be beneficial to browse through two very helpful documents that detail moving to SOU and the policies and procedures you will be expected to follow while living here.
 You may find that the answers to your questions are in these documents:

-- Smart Moves - a helpful, concise break down of what to expect when moving to SOU and to campus
+- U Live with University Housing - a helpful, concise break down of what to expect when moving to SOU and to campus

 - Guide to Residence Life and Community Living - a thorough document detailing policies, procedures, safety, and other important topics of interest

 Do I have to live in a residence hall?

 Living on campus at Southern Oregon University provides first year students with academic advantages as well as easing the transition to University life.
 Therefore, single freshman students who enroll at SOU within one year of high school graduation must live in the residence halls.
 Living on campus offers many advantages to our students: Convenience, Cost, and Community.
 For more on the benefits of living on campus, check out Advantages to Living on Campus.

 What are my chances of getting the hall I want?

 Here at SOU University Housing we use an exciting online program where you will pick your own room and roommmates.
 The date and time on which you gain access to this online portal to hand pick your room is determined by the day and time you finish your housing application; finish your application sooner and you have a much better chance of getting into your preferred building.